 Cost of transport in Cambodia

-Getting around Cambodia remains affordable, with tuk-tuks and motos being popular and inexpensive options.
+Getting around in Cambodia remains affordable, with tuk-tuks and motos being popular and inexpensive options.
 Be sure to agree on a price with the driver upfront to avoid being overcharged.
 Speaking basic Khmer can help you get a fairer deal than negotiating in English.

 Ride-sharing apps like Grab have become a reliable option, often cheaper than traditional transport for longer distances.
 If you’re in a rush or looking for convenience, using Grab can save you some time and money.